"The Connaught" - A North Hatley Seniors' Heritage

 March 2019: The North Hatley CCUP (Comité consultatif d'urbanisme et du patrimoine) reviewed the permit application for the purpose of making a recommendation to the Village of North Hatley.

 April 1, 2019: The Village of North Hatley town council announced that the CCUP recommended against the project proceeding as submitted.
 The Village council decided to proceed with public consultations on April 16 and May 1.

 April 16: Information session was held in which the Village of North Hatley presented an overview of the situation and the results of their inspection of the state of the building.

 May 1: A well-attended public consultation was held in which both proponents and opponents of the project presented their views.
 The majority of attendees appeared to support the project.

 June 3: At a regular Village of North Hatley Council meeting, the Council voted in favour of granting the building permits to Massawippi Retirement Communities so the redevelopment project could move forward, pending successful completion of two conditions.

 June 7: Massawippi Retirement Communities accepted an offer to purchase Connaught by a local group that will re-develop Connaught for seniors autonomous living apartments per the original approved re-development plan.

 September 24, 2019: The North Hatley Council approved the successful completion of the final condition required for issuance of the purchaser's building permit, enabling re-development work to start in the fourth quarter 2019 as planned.

-If you would like more information about the status of the Connaught building, the redevelopment plans or the challenges being faced, please don't hesitate to contact us.
+If you would like more information about the status of the Connaught building and the redevelopment plans, please don't hesitate to contact us.